 Critical Differences Between Profit vs. Income

-Here are the key differences between profit vs income –
+Here are the critical differences between profit vs. income –

 - Profit is realized after reducing the expenses from the revenue, and the net income is further realized after reducing other expenses like preference shares and dividends.

 - Profits are being calculated at various points in time by companies to know their financial strength and the areas they are lacking.
 But it is the income through which the company can make the final decision whether the income should be put back into the business or not.

 - Profit is an indicator of how much cash flowCash FlowCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
 It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. exceeds the total costs.
 Income indicates how much money a firm can utilize.